How JMT protects a transaction

-Trust on JMT is structural — written into the workflow, the database, and the audit trail.
-Below is exactly what JMT does, what is your responsibility, and where the limits are.
+Trust on JMT is built into the workflow: seller verification, a JMT-managed transaction, and an audit trail behind every status change.
+Here's exactly what JMT does, what stays your responsibility as a buyer, and where the limits are.

 Currency is JPY-canonical: every contract amount, payment, and payout is denominated in Japanese yen.
 USD values shown on listings are display-only estimates based on a refreshed FX reference and do not lock the contract rate.